Science Computing Standards of Service

 - Unmanaged Machines

-Unmanaged systems are completely maintained by the end user.
+Unmanaged systems are completely maintained by the end user, and requires written acknowledgement of the following policies by the end user.
 Science Computing is not responsible for performing systems maintenance, patching, installation or upgrades.
 End users are expected to install any and all security updates, provide for full disk encryption, and use system firewalls as described by University policy.
 Unmanaged systems are not eligible to connect to divisionally-provided NFS file shares.
 Systems purchased without consulting Science Computing fall into this category.

 Unmanaged systems identified by Information Security as possessing critical vulnerabilities may be disconnected from the campus network within 7 days after Science Computing staff notify the owner via email of the vulnerability if such vulnerabilities have not been remedied.
 Unmanaged systems showing signs of active exploitation will be summarily disconnected from the campus network without prior notice to protect divisional network or resources.